 - Let go: Making mistakes are a natural part of transitioning into a successful career change option.
 So, when you make them, let go and learn from them.
 Don’t criticise yourself for making mistakes.

-- Love the process: A successful career change option is not a destination, rather it’s a journey.
+- Love the process: A successful career change option is not a destination; rather, it’s a journey.
 There may be some ups and downs.
 But trust and love the process.
 Eventually, you will make a successful shift into a new career.

-- Start now: Above are 38 baby steps which you can take right away.
+- Start now: Above are 38 baby steps that you can take right away.
 Choose anything that you like.
 Pick whatever suits you.
 And spend a few minutes.
 You will be able to make a successful career change option just by following these baby steps.
 The important thing is to start.
 And the more important than starting is starting right now.

-While browsing through the above steps you may find that some of them are not baby steps at all.
+While browsing through the above steps, you may find that some of them are not baby steps at all.
 But don’t worry.
 You can chunk them down and make them sub-baby-steps.
-If any of the above steps seem to take longer than 30 minutes divide it into few sub-steps and take the first one.
+If any of the above steps seem to take longer than 30 minutes, divide it into a few sub-steps and take the first one.
 Quite often than not, recognizing something ‘big enough’ is a resistance we all have when we wish to make any change in our life.
 But don’t worry.
 Start with something that seems super easy.
 You can start by tweaking the resume or taking a day off to structure your new career possibility.
 No matter what you do, the most important thing is to start right away toward a successful career change.
 Are you on it?

-Hope this little career counseling has helped you.
+I hope this little career counseling has helped you.
 All the best for your career assessment test!

-Here are some articles that will help you to get more detail about the Career Change option and best career test so just go through the link.
+Here are some articles that will help you to get more detail about the Career Change option and best career test, so just go through the link.